miajov/CAS-digital-biom/README.md

 ### 🫘 Group 1: Albuminuria (Kidney Damage)
 - **Outcome:** `alb_binary` (0 = no kidney damage, 1 = kidney damage present)
-- **Clinical Question:** Which groups show more kidney complications from diabetes?
-- **Why it matters:** 🔴 Early sign of diabetic kidney disease

 ### 🧠 Group 2: Cognitive Impairment
 - **Outcome:** `moca_binary` (0 = normal cognition, 1 = impairment detected)
-- **Clinical Question:** Does diabetes accelerate cognitive decline?
-- **Why it matters:** 🔴 Affects quality of life and independence

 ### 😊 Group 3: Depression
 - **Outcome:** `cesd_binary` (0 = no depression, 1 = significant depression)
-- **Clinical Question:** Is depression more common in people with diabetes?
-- **Why it matters:** 🔴 Worsens metabolic control and health outcomes

 ### 💊 Group 4: Dyslipidemia (Abnormal Lipids)
 - **Outcome:** `dyslipidemia_binary` (0 = normal, 1 = abnormal)
-- **Clinical Question:** How does diabetes severity relate to lipid abnormalities?
-- **Why it matters:** 🔴 Major cardiovascular risk factor

 ---

 ## 🔍 KEY DESCRIPTIVE QUESTIONS

 ### 1️⃣ What is the overall prevalence of your outcome?
-Ask yourself: "In the entire sample, what percentage have this condition?"
+"In the entire sample, what percentage have this condition?"

 ### 2️⃣ How does it differ by study group?
-Ask yourself: "Is there a pattern correlated with diabetes severity?
+"Is there a pattern correlated with diabetes severity?
 Does it get worse from healthy → insulin dependent?"

 ### 3️⃣ How does it differ by age?
-Ask yourself: "Are older participants more affected?
+"Are older participants more affected?
 Or younger?
 Is there a cutoff age?"

 ### 4️⃣ How does it differ by sex?
-Ask yourself: "Do men and women show different patterns?
+"Do men and women show different patterns?
 Any major differences?"

 ---